 - W-2s (for the last 2 years)

 - Pay stubs (covering most recent 30 days)

 - Bank statements for all financial accounts, including investments (for the last 2 months, all pages)

-- If self-employed, a copy of your most recent quarterly or year-to-date profit/loss statement
+- If self-employed, a copy of 2 years tax returns and your most recent quarterly or year-to-date profit/loss statement

 - Most recent monthly statement for any mortgage, home equity loan or line of credit you hold on your home